kosinw/connectmd/README.md

 # ConnectMD

-ConnectMD is an online service whose primary purpose is to .
+ConnectMD is an online platform with the primary an express purpose to provide healthcare education online through video and content sharing.

 ## Installation